and other fees incurred by Home Sellers

 Property Tax: Because property taxes in Arizona are paid in arrears, you will likely close escrow before your taxes for the current year are due and paid.
 For example, taxes for the 1st half of the current year (January through June) are not due until October, and taxes for the 2nd half of the year (July through December) are not due until April of the following year.

 For this reason, you will be charged for your tax liability through closing date, which will be credited to the buyer, who will be responsible for paying the tax when it becomes due.
-Since your current mortgage payment likely includes an impound for taxes and insurance (most do), you’ll receive a refund of the balance of the impound account directly from your lender once the mortgage is paid off (usually within 30 days after closing).
+If your current mortgage payment includes an impound for taxes and insurance (most do), you’ll receive a refund of the balance of that account from your lender once the mortgage is paid off (usually within 30 days after closing).

 Homeowners Insurance: Your annual homeowners insurance policy is also paid from the impound account, but in advance of the year, on the anniversary of which you purchased the home.
 Be sure to contact your insurance carrier after close of escrow to cancel coverage on the house you’ve sold, and to request a pro-rated refund of that policy.

 If you agreed to contribute to the buyer’s closing costs, you will be charged that amount at closing and a credit will be applied to the buyer’s side of the transaction.
 Typically buyers request closing cost assistance when they have limited funds to cover both down payment and closing costs.
-This is most common for buyers financing under FHA, VA or USDA loan programs.
-When buyers request closing cost assistance, they generally do not seek to negotiate on price as well.
+This is most common for buyers financing under FHA or VA loan programs.

 If you agreed to provide the buyer with a home warranty as part of your contract negotiation, the buyer’s agent will order the warranty and send the invoice to the escrow agency to be paid for from the seller’s proceeds.